panditameysi/TrackNetV3/README.md

 ### Step 1: Set Up Python Conda Environment

-### Step 2: Download Testing Data from Google Drive for Testing or Original Raw Data Zip from S3
+### Step 2: Prepare and Download Testing Data from Google Drive for Testing or Original Raw Data Zip from S3

+Preapare Zip File of Raw Data Folders : video and csv

+After Unzipping file.zip we will get video and csv folders

 Run the following command to download the sample data file: